Leopold II of Belgium: Marriage and family

 At the age of 18, Leopold married Marie Henriette of Austria, a cousin of Emperor Franz Joseph I of Austria and granddaughter of the late Holy Roman Emperor Leopold II, on 22 August 1853 in Brussels.
 Lively and energetic, Marie Henriette endeared herself to the people by her character and benevolence.
 Her beauty earned her the sobriquet "The Rose of Brabant".
 She was also an accomplished artist and musician.
-She was passionate about horseback riding, to the point that she would care for her horses personally.
+She was passionate about horse riding, to the point that she would care for her horses personally.
 Some joked about this "marriage of a stableman and a nun", the latter referring to the shy and withdrawn Leopold.
 The marriage produced four children: three daughters and one son, Prince Leopold, Duke of Brabant.
 The younger Leopold died in 1869 at the age of nine from pneumonia after falling into a pond.
 His death was a source of great sorrow for King Leopold.
 The marriage became unhappy, and the couple separated after a last attempt to have another son, a union that resulted in the birth of their last daughter, Clementine.
 Marie Henriette retreated to Spa in 1895, and died there in 1902.

 Leopold had many mistresses.
 In 1899, in his 65th year, Leopold took as a mistress Caroline Lacroix, a 16-year-old French prostitute, and they remained together until his death ten years later.
 Leopold lavished upon her large sums of money, estates, gifts, and a noble title, Baroness de Vaughan.
 Owing to these gifts and the unofficial nature of their relationship, their affair ironically lost Leopold more popularity in Belgium than any of his crimes in the Congo.
 Caroline bore two sons, Lucien Philippe Marie Antoine, Duke of Tervuren, and Philippe Henri Marie François, Count of Ravenstein.
 Their second son was born with a deformed hand, leading a cartoon to depict Leopold holding the child surrounded by Congolese corpses with their hands sliced off: the caption said "Vengeance from on high".
 They married secretly in a religious ceremony five days before his death.
 Their failure to perform a civil ceremony rendered the marriage invalid under Belgian law.
 After the king's death, it soon emerged that he had left his widow a large fortune in Congo securities, only some of which the Belgian government and Leopold's three estranged daughters were able to win back.